UK Independent. Sourced. Primary. · Est. 2024

 Frequently Asked Questions

-Can I buy backpacker insurance after leaving the UK?
+Can I buy backpacker insurance after I have left the UK?

-What if the FCDO issues a travel warning while I am already abroad?
+What happens if my insurer goes bust while I am abroad?

 Sources